“Be process driven, creativity is subjective. What I like you might hate and vice versa” – Gaurav Mehta

 Once, when Raj narrated the story, and which is why insight is the same, and the narration is different.

-This was actually the representation of the reality that we saw, either in Dr. Das’s life or in the other professionals and people who have been helping the country get back on its feet.
+This was the representation of the reality that we saw, either in Dr. Das’s life or in the other professionals and people who have been helping the country get back on its feet.

 We just took inspiration from that and it’s very true, which is why it’s so relatable.